Quadrat B2 1

 Mannheim hosts numerous trade fairs and congresses.
 The hotels in Mannheim then tend to be fully booked at very early times.
-If you need accommodation, we strongly recommend to book directly after your registration (upon request we will send you a list with hotels close to the venue and some useful addresses).
+If you need accommodation, we strongly recommend to book directly after your registration.
+You will find a list with hotels close to the venue here (281 KB).

 Mannheim is a city in southwestern Germany.
 With approximately 315,000 inhabitants, it is the third-largest city in Baden-Württemberg, after Stuttgart and Karlsruhe.

 Mannheim is located at the confluence of the Rhine and the Neckar in the northwestern corner of Baden-Württemberg.
 The Rhine separates Mannheim from the city of Ludwigshafen, just to the west of it in Rhineland-Palatinate, and the border of Baden-Württemberg with Hesse is just to the north.
 Mannheim is downstream along the Neckar from the city of Heidelberg.